Ovaltine10T/calmos/README.md

 This is a website which simulates a conecpt OS!

 # Design
 The UI is completely changed and everything is round for a cleaner and more simplistic look, whilst still having functionality.
+It also has liquid glass effects (replica).

 # Feautres
 The features are pretty much the same.